AlexanderMelde/ml-services/README.md

 In this lab, you will learn how to train a simple SciKit learn model using a managed jupyter notebook environment.

 1. [Open Workspace](https://classroom.udacity.com/nanodegrees/nd00332/parts/9e5002de-e740-4eb2-aa15-03861fff12fc/modules/ae74a72a-97c1-4306-b55e-708c58118bd2/lessons/ff14cb2c-d367-4f57-9f35-244fd1aceda2/concepts/d3b43f98-bd8b-4c5d-ba6d-c19cbdd5bfd0)
-2. Open the *Studio* and navigate to the *Compute* tab, just as you did in the last lab.
+2. Open the *Studio* and navigate to the *Compute* list, just as you did in the last lab.
 Note that you won't need to create a new instance this time, as the workspace will already have one prepared for you.
 3. In the *Application URI* column, click on the *Jupyter* link.
 4. In Jupyter, open a terminal by clicking on *New* and *Terminal*
 5. Download an example notebook by using `git clone https://github.com/solliancenet/udacity-intro-to-ml-labs.git`